Change pharmacy ownership (not involving relocation)

-Death of approved pharmacistThe Department of Health must be notified as soon as possible if an approved pharmacist dies.
+Death of approved pharmacistThe Department of Health and Aged Care must be notified as soon as possible if an approved pharmacist dies.
 The executor of the estate can be granted permission, under section 91 of the National Health Act 1953, to supply pharmaceutical benefits at the pharmacy.

 The deceased’s pharmacy may only be operated by:

 - an executor; or

 - an administrator whose duty it is to settle the affairs of the deceased.

 - submit an Application for permission to carry on business as a pharmacist by the legal personal representative of a deceased approved pharmacy form via the PBS Approved Suppliers Portal;

 - provide evidence that the applicant is, or is likely to become, the legal personal representative, and

 - provide a certified copy of the death certificate.

 The applicant must also submit an Authority to authorise pharmacist(s) to sign claim forms on behalf of section 91/91B permission holder form via the PBS Approved Suppliers Portal.

 Following a grant of probate or letters of administration, the beneficiary of the pharmacy will need to submit an Application to carry on business as a pharmacist by a beneficiary of a deceased approved pharmacist form via the PBS Approved Suppliers Portal.
 Approval can only be granted to the beneficiary who is himself/herself a registered pharmacist.